mshen/w205-project3-shared/00_financial_api_app/Project_3_README.md

 ## W205 Project 3: Understanding User Behaviour
 ##### Atreyi Dasmahapatra, Andrés de la Rosa, Michelle Shen
 <br>
 <p> In this project we work for a company that advices customers whether to invest or not invest in certain technological stocks.
 Since the onset of the covid-19 pandemic, the stock market has had to deal with some drastic changes of its own.
-In this project we aim to analyze user behavior, in particular understand the trends of buying/selling of a particular tech stock and advise our customers accordingly.
+In this project we aim to analyze user behavior, in particular understand the trends of buying/selling of a particular tech stock and monitor stock tradings over a certain period of time.
 <p>  We will be reading tech stock information from the Yahoo API.
 The tech stocks tickers we will be working with are: MSFT, AAPL, AMZN, GOOG, BABA, FB, INTC, NVDA, CRM, PYPL, TSLA and AMD.
 <p> We will be working on the Google Cloud Platform using docker containers.
 <p> The various steps of the data pipeline are described next: